Diego0106/SecureBot/README.md

 Utilizing Azure Cognitive Search, SecureBot excels in retrieving precise information, ensuring users have access to the latest and most relevant cybersecurity advice and data.
 Whether you're a professional in the field, a student learning about cybersecurity, or simply curious, SecureBot is designed to assist you with accurate information retrieval, leveraging AI to navigate through a vast array of resources efficiently.

+SecureBot uses the text-embedding-ada-002 model to create the embedigs and Gpt-4 to answer user questions in the best possible way.

 Join us in exploring the future of cybersecurity with SecureBot, where AI meets expertise to provide you with reliable, cutting-edge information.

 # How does RAG work?